-"I don't know, mother, but can I get some wood for you?"
+"I don't don't know, mother, but can I get some wood for you?"

 The boy's mother chuckled and told the little boy to go ahead.
 When the youngster got outside, the night was dark and cold.
 It was around 30 below zero and a 25-mile wind was blowing, drifting some snow.
 The sky was clear and the stars shone brightly.

+With a feeling of excited expectancy, the boy scanned

+(Continued on Page Three)

+Santa visits rural village

+Santa Claus made an airplane trip to the villages of Nightmute, Noatak, and Noorvik to pass out candy canes to eager youngsters last weekend.
+While in the villages, the jolly old fat fellow lent an ear as the children poured out their wishes for Christmas morning goodies.
+Santa's trip was made courtesy of ERA-Camai airlines.
+We understand he will be using his sleigh this weekend.

+(Photos by Jeff Shultz)

+Magic of Santa

+(Continued from Page One)

-With a feeling of excited expectancy, the boy scanned the heavens from horizon to horizon hoping to see Santa Claus driving his team of reindeer across the sky.
+the heavens from horizon to horizon hoping to see Santa Claus driving his team of reindeer across the sky.
 The youngster spent several minutes looking but Santa was nowhere to be seen.
-"I think it's too cold for him," thought the boy.

 "It's too cold.
 He can freeze his nose and cheeks.
 Why does it have to be so cold?"

 He quickly gathered three or four pieces of chopped wood that were partially covered by drifting snow and hurried inside.

-"Is that all you got - those four little pieces?" the mother asked teasingly.
+"Is that all you got - those four little pieces?" his mother asked teasingly.
 "I thought you said you'd bring in some wood."

-"That's all I could find because the drifting snow has "You better go to bed now.
+"That's all I could find because the drifting snow has covered them," the boy answered.

+"You better go to bed now.
 Come on, children, go to bed now.
 Tomorrow is Christmas Day, you know," the mother said firmly.

 The boy slid into his sleeping bag.
 He had trouble getting to sleep.
-Ever so often, he glanced at the stovepipe that went up and out through the roof.
-"He can't come down that little stovepipe," thought the youngster sadly, "If he did somehow, he would have trouble finding the stove door the way father built it.
-I wish - we The boy finally went fast asleep.
+Every so often, he glanced at the stovepipe that went up and out through the roof.

+"He can't come down that little stovepipe," thought the youngster, sadly.
+"If he did somehow, he would have trouble finding the stove door the way father built it.
+I wish - we had . . . ."

+The boy finally went fast asleep.

 Then quite early the next morning he awoke with a start, suddenly remembering that it was Christmas Day.
-The igloo was Apprehensively, he called out in a muffled voice, "Mother, can I light the kerosene lamp?"
+The igloo was dark.
+Apprehensively, he called out in a muffled voice, "Mother, can I light the kerosene lamp?"

 To his surprise, his mother answered softly, "Yes, son, you may light the lamp."

 The boy dressed quickly.
 He groped in the darkness toward a little shelf where the matches were kept.
 He struck one so he could see the lamp that hung on a hook.
 He lifted it and set it on the cold oblong-shaped stove his father had made from an oil drum.

+He almost stumbled against something on the floor by the stove.
 He lit the lamp impatiently.
 When the flame caught, he put up more wick and the yellow light of the kerosene lamp glowed in the igloo.

 The boy looked around cautiously - and then!
-There, on the floor beside the stove, were several packages He almost stumbled against something on the floor by the stove.